jeremytammik/tbc/a/1996_view_workset.md

 ####<a name="2"></a> Forma Sustainability Flyer

-AU 2022 introduced [Forma for AEC](https://thebuildingcoder.typepad.com/blog/2022/09/aps-au-and-miter-wall-join-for-full-face.html#3 without gping into much detail.
+AU 2022 introduced [Forma for AEC](https://thebuildingcoder.typepad.com/blog/2022/09/aps-au-and-miter-wall-join-for-full-face.html#3 without going into much detail.
-More detail is added by
-the [Forma sustainability flyer](/Users/jta/a/doc/revit/tbc/git/a/zip/forma_sustainability_flyer.pdf):
+Some clarification of the vision is provided by the [Forma sustainability flyer](/Users/jta/a/doc/revit/tbc/git/a/zip/forma_sustainability_flyer.pdf):

 > [Design a Better Future with Forma’s Suite of Sustainability Solutions](https://blogs.autodesk.com/forma/2023/05/08/sustainability-solutions):